maruthiprithivi/click_reference_sheet/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Suggest an idea for this documentation
-title: "[FEATURE] "
+title: '[FEATURE] '
 labels: enhancement
-assignees: ""
+assignees: ''
 ---

 **Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
+Please describe.** A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when \[...\]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+**Describe the solution you'd like** A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Describe alternatives you've considered** A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Additional context** Add any other context or screenshots about the feature request here.

 **SQL Examples (if applicable)**